Blog

 1. Getting to Santo Domingo

 Santo Domingo is about 2.5 to 3 hours from Punta Cana by road.
-Most full-day excursions include hotel pickup and transportation by air-conditioned bus or van.
+Most full-day excursions include hotels and resorts in Punta Cana pickup and transportation by air-conditioned bus or van.
 Tours usually depart early in the morning and return by evening, making it a long but rewarding day.

 2. Key Attractions You’ll Visit